lenincompres/DOM.create/README.md

 ```

 NOTE:
-* Giving an element an *id:* creates a global variable (with that name) to hold the element.
+* Giving an element an *id:* creates a global variable (with that name) holding that element.
 * Use *text:* or *innerText:*, *html:* or *innerHTML:*, or simply *content:* for the element's inner content.

 ### Create the Head